Create-With-Code-Master/canvas-cwc-assignment-template/docs/instructions.md

 </details></p>

+<p><details><summary>Merge your work to the <b>master</b> branch.</summary>

+After you have finished all of the videos for the lesson, do one final test to ensure that the prototype is working as expected.
+Then:

+- Go to GitHub Desktop.
+- Confirm that you have no uncommitted changes.
+If you do, commit them.
+Then test again.
+- Switch to the **master** branch.
+- Click on the **Current Branch** drop down again, and then on the **Choose a branch to merge into master** button at the bottom of the drop down.
+- From the list of branches choose the **{{site.data.assignment.git-curr-branch}}**.
+- Click on the blue **Merge {{site.data.assignment.git-curr-branch}} into master** button.
+- Push your changes to GitHub.

+</details></p>

 <p><details><summary>Submit your work.</summary>

-When you're done for the day, go to the submission tab, check the instructions, and submit.
+When you're finished, go to the submission tab, check the instructions, and submit.

 </details></p>